People

 Will Howes

-Space Steward of Hackers Hall
+Space Steward, Hackers Hall

 Will Howes is a Computer Science major at Reed College.
 He is a recurring volunteer at the Aaron Swartz Day International Hackathon and presented his experience with high school activism at the 2021 event.
 Will is excited to facilitate participation and engagement in the DWeb community and to make more friends in along the way.
 In his free time, Will likes to go for runs and read, among other things, the plot summaries of movies on Wikipedia.